Time for Messi to flee Barcelona disaster magnet – unless there's a Camp Nou coup | Goal.com

 The six-time Ballon d’Or winner, arguably the best player that has ever lived, is being denied the chance to add to his trophy cabinet by the ineptitude of those above him at the club.
 It is a disgrace that Messi has not lifted the Champions League trophy for half a decade.

-The Argentine is feeling something he hasn’t before.
+The South American is feeling something he hasn’t before.
 Messi hasn’t come close to leaving Barcelona but now he is having serious doubts.

 Gerard Pique echoed those comments after the game, insisting that things had to change at all levels, indirectly calling for presidential elections at the club.